abhinaykhalatkar/my-react-boilerplate/README.documentation.md

 all routing is done recursively for navbar, react-router-dom,sitemap.xml, sidebar component. so the routes must be set in **routerData.tsx** file in the Pages directory. router.tsx is responsible for creating routes based on routesData in routerData.tsx.

-flags and optional flags from creating routes in given route file .
+flags and optional flags from creating routes in given route file.

 **Allows recursive nesting**